 Recent applications received and determined

-- BT Proposals to remove Public Call Boxes – Draft Decision or ‘First Notification’ 9th November 2016
+- BT Proposals to remove Public Call Boxes – Decision or ‘First Notification’ 14th December 2016

 - View planning applications online